sdoerig/nestbox/README.md

 # nestbox

+## Note

+I'm still developing.
+My aim is to create a minimum viable product.
+This means

+- Having a web based GUI (missing)
+- Having a backend, which is able to
+  - show data according to the scanned QR code.
+  - authenticate a user
+  - accept modifications of nestboxes by an authenticated and authorized user

 ## Idea

 Some birdwatcher are also taking care of nestboxes.
 So these nestboxes are regularly checked during wintertime.
 To give you an idea, we're taking care of nearly 400 boxes.